dtmilano/CulebraTester2-client/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = culebratester_client.DefaultApi()
 resource_id = 'resource_id_example' # str | the resource id (optional)
 ui_selector = 'ui_selector_example' # str | the selector sets the resource name criteria for matching.
 A UI element will be considered a match if its resource name exactly matches the selector parameter and all other criteria for this selector are met.
-The format of the selector string is `sel@[$]value,...` Where `sel` can be one of -  clickable -  depth -  desc -  res -  text -  scrollable `@` replaces the `=` sign that is used to separate parameters and values in the URL.
+The format of the selector string is `sel@[$]value,...` Where `sel` can be one of - clazz or className - clickable - depth - desc - index - instance - package - parentIndex - res - scrollable - text `@` replaces the `=` sign that is used to separate parameters and values in the URL.
 If the first character of value is `$` then a `Pattern` is created. (optional) by_selector = 'by_selector_example' # str | the selector sets the resource name criteria for matching.
 A UI element will be considered a match if its resource name exactly matches the selector parameter and all other criteria for this selector are met.
-The format of the selector string is `sel@[$]value,...` Where `sel` can be one of - clickable - depth - desc - res - text - scrollable `@` replaces the `=` sign that is used to separate parameters and values in the URL.
+The format of the selector string is `sel@[$]value,...` Where `sel` can be one of - checkable - clazz - clickable - depth - desc - package - res - scrollable - text `@` replaces the `=` sign that is used to separate parameters and values in the URL.
 If the first character of value is `$` then a `Pattern` is created. (optional)

 try:
     # Finds an object